ViljoenJG/angular-webpack-es6/README.md

-# Boilerplate Es6 Angular Webpack
+# Starter project for Angular with ES6 Webpack

 This is a starter kit to get you working with es6 classes and modules within Angular 1.x using Webpack.